MIT-SPARK/Kimera-VIO-ROS/README.md

 You can use your own dataset, as explained above.

   ## Kitti example
 Here we also provide some [kitti rosbags for testing](https://drive.google.com/drive/folders/1mPdc1XFa5y1NrZtffYTkrkGaxj5wvX0T?usp=sharing).
-To run, similar to Euroc, -In one terminal , launch the spark vio ROS wrapper with the launch file we configured for kitti:
+To run, in one terminal , launch the spark vio ROS wrapper with the launch file we configured for kitti:
 ```
 roslaunch spark_vio_ros spark_vio_ros_kitti.launch
 ```